A Medellin City Tour – Spending An Amazing Day In The City

 I wrote recently about the planning that went into our recent trip to Colombia.
 One of the great surprises of the trip was our time spent in the infamous city of Medellín.
 The name Medellín brings forth visions of Pablo Escobar and the massive violence he was responsible for in the city during the 1980’s & early 90’s.
 Today the city is rapidly working to modernize and shed that image.

-On our last day in Medellín we were lucky enough to take a tour with Camilo Uribe who has lived in the city all of his life.
+On our last day in the city, we were lucky enough to take a Medellin city tour with Camilo Uribe who has lived in the city all of his life.
 Camilo runs Medellin City Tours and has a passion and knowledge of his hometown that shines through.

 Camilo explained to me that Escobar tours are his most popular.
 These four hour tours visit all of the key sites related to Pablo Escobar in the city.
 For us though, this will be the only look into the bloody past of the city.
 This tour is going to show us what modern life is like in Medellín.
 Why look to the past when the present is much brighter?